gibbygee/roadrunnerPM-02/overview.md

 # RoadrunnerPM Architecture Overview

 ## System Purpose

-RoadrunnerPM is a roadmap management application designed to help teams visualize product development timelines and understand the hierarchy of features.
-The application allows for upload of roadmap items, and generation of presentation materials in PowerPoint.
+RoadrunnerPM is a roadmap visualization application designed to help teams visualize product development timelines and understand the hierarchy of features in visual form.

+The application is not meant to be used for managing roadmaps, but rather for visualizing them.
+Roadmap hierarchy is built in an Excel file, and the application allows for upload of this file, and then the subsequent generation of presentation-quality materials in PowerPoint.

 ## Technology Stack

 - **Frontend**: Next.js 14 with TypeScript
 - **Build System**: Node.js and npm/yarn
 - **Type Safety**: TypeScript for enhanced developer experience and code reliability
-- Backend: Express.js
+- **Backend**: Express.js
-- Database: PostgreSQL with Drizzle ORM
+- **Database**: PostgreSQL with Drizzle ORM
-- UI Framework: shadcn/ui components
+- **UI Framework**: shadcn/ui components
-- State Management: TanStack Query
+- **State Management**: TanStack Query with react-hook-form for forms
-- Routing: wouter
+- **Routing**: wouter
+- **File Processing**: xlsx for Excel, pptxgenjs for PowerPoint
+- **Form Validation**: Zod

 ## Core Architecture Patterns

 1. **Component-Based UI Architecture**
-   - Reusable UI components
+   - Reusable UI Components
-     - Form components
+     - Form components and validation
-     - Navigation menu
+     - Navigation structure
+     - Slide-in panel interface
-     - Sidebar
+   - Layout Components
-   - Shared layout components
-     - Application layout
+     - Main application layout
-     - Page layouts and containers
+     - Page Header
-   - Domain-specific components
-     - Roadmap view
+     - Content Area
+     - Slide-in Panel Area (360px width)
-     - Item management
+   - Domain-Specific Components
+     - RoadmapView (main roadmap visualization)
+     - ItemDetailsTray (item editing interface)
+     - CategorySelector (category management)
-     - Version control
+     - VersionSelector (version control interface)
+   - Data Display Components
+     - Cards
+     - Tables
+     - Charts

 2. **Data Flow Architecture**
    - REST API endpoints for data operations